 - Coalition on New Study: Great Lakes Investments Paying off for People, Communities

 - Washington Watch: House Interior Bill Funds Great Lakes Restoration Initiative, Frustrates Administration

 More than 30 million people depend on the Great Lakes for their drinking water, and millions more benefit from the commerce and business that depends on the waters of the Great Lakes.

-Today, the health of our Lakes is seriously threatened by problems such as untreated sewage and invasive species.
+Today, the health of our lakes is seriously threatened by problems such as untreated sewage and invasive species.
 Unless America invests in the lakes these problems will get worse and the price we pay will be higher.

-We must act now to restore this great American resource.
+We must act now to restore this great resource.
 Every day we wait, the problems get worse and the solutions get more costly.